Mustrumion/KCD-armor-miner/Readme.md

+# Purpose

+This codes extracts current armor statistics from the game files.
+I made it for myself since the data on wikis is heavily outdated (or straight up incorrect).

+Under Creative Commons 3.0.

 # Usage

 Run miner.py with extrated game xmls in the working directory.

 It uses modded item names to categorize items (I made this script for my own use, so I didn't bother to find the actual connections).
-There will be a modification needed to work with default/other language item names.
+There will be a modification needed for this to work with default/other language item names.

 The mod in question is 'A Sorted Inventory' from Nexus Mods.
 Highly recommended QOL mod.